Business Maps as a Framework

 could be individual instances of Things

-needs to function.
 They are useful for us to measure how well a given Business Context

 is performing because they represent what we value.
 For example the number of orders or customer feedback could be Values